philippeitis/cpsc312-project/README.md

 3. Deleting functions, by clicking the trash can
 4. Adding new functions by using the `Add Function to Knowledgebase` form and pressing `Confirm`

 You will also find that `Path Search` is linked, which will take you to http://localhost:4999/path.html.
-On this page, you can search for paths using the `Path Search` form (and pressing submit), or navigate back to the main page by pressing `Function Search`.
+On this page, you can search for paths by filling out the `Path Search` form (all arguments are optional), and then pressing submit.
 This will display a list of paths, and for each individual path, you can then click on individual function names to navigate to their descriptions.

-By going to http://localhost:4999/openapi, you can interact with the OpenAPI specification with [RapiDoc](https://mrin9.github.io/RapiDoc/), which provides schemas for all of the endpoints the server provides and allows user interaction.
-This would be used by IDE / language developers to quickly explore the API.
-The page should look like [this image](./resources/openapi.png).

-[USAGE.md](USAGE.md) goes into further detail about how to use FastFunc through the command line interface, providing specific examples of different tasks to help direct your evaluation.
+You can also navigate back to the main page by clicking `Function Search`.

-Due to our primary UI existing as a web page, we have decided to include video snippets for each of the task that can be performed through our website:
+Due to our primary UI existing as a web page, we have decided to include video snippets for each of the tasks that can be performed through our website:

 [Adding a function to the database](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/resources/Add%20Function%20string_to_list.mp4)